Satvik-jain/WnCC_Assignment/Question 1/README.md

 pip install beautifulsoup4 requests pandas xlsxwriter
 '''

+This program will create a DataFrame using the Pandas library, It includes useful data such as:
+1) Name of project
+2) Mentors
+3) Number of mentees allowed
+4) Link to each project

 The program saves the extracted and cleaned data in a xlsx file format.
 You can share this file with others or use it for further analysis.